 This class represents the external network for use in power flow and short-circuit calculations.

 In the power flow domain the external network is modelled as a power injection with power limits and a power-frequency bias.
-For short-circuit calculations the external network is modelled as the “network feeders” element defined in IEC60909-0.
+For short-circuit calculations the external network is modelled as the “network feeders” element defined in section 6.2 of IEC60909-0.
 Boolean flag ikSecond allows short-circuit calculations using the superposition method to detect the maximum and minimum initial symmetrical short-circuit currents have to be corrected for the fact that they were calculated according the IEC60909-0 method.